Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/cloud.rst

 Run in the Lightning Cloud
 ##########################

+**Audience**: Users who don't want to waste time on cluster configuration and maintenance.

+The Lightning AI cloud is a platform where you can build, train, finetune and deploy models without worrying about infrastructure, cost management, scaling, and other technical headaches.
-**Audience**: The easy and hassle-free way to run large training jobs in the cloud.
-No infrastructure setup required.
+In this guide, and in just 10 minutes, you will learn how to run a Fabric training script across multiple nodes in the cloud.

 ----